Hawxy/flatfile-core-libraries/README.md

 }
 ```
 Any directory inside a workspace that also defines their own `package.json` will be considered an independent workspace.

 > **Note**
 >
 >When you move, delete, or rename your workspaces, you will have to make sure that all folders linked within your package.json matches.
 Anytime you change the configuration of your workspace, make sure all the dependencies of the workspace are also updated.
 Re-run your npm client's install command to check your configuration.
 If there are any problems after that, you may have to delete your node_modules folder and run an install again.

+#### Dev cli
+A light weight dev cli is provided to quickly scaffold a new package for this mono repo.
+Running `./dev make:package <package>` with create a package pre-configured with typescript, eslint, jest, and tsup.
+The package will be placed in the **packages** directory by default.

 #### Managing dependencies
 To use dependencies from one workspace in another define it the `package.json` like so: